 - 1. The SAA will review applications and recommend to DHS/FEMA which nonprofit organizations should be selected for funding.
-As part of the state review, the SAAs must: - Conduct an eligibility review. - Verify that the nonprofit is located outside an FY 2022 UASI-designated urban area. - 2.
+As part of the state review, the SAAs must: - Conduct an eligibility review. - Verify that the nonprofit is located outside an FY 2023 UASI-designated urban area. - 2.
 Each member of the Nonprofit Security Working Group will review each application independently. - 3.
-The Nonprofit Security Working Group Review and score all complete application packages (including vulnerability assessments and mission statement) using the NSGP Scoring Worksheet provided by DHS/FEMA.
-(Note: 2022 scoring criteria is forthcoming and will be used when available.
-The template below from 2021 is for reference only). - 4.
+The Nonprofit Security Working Group Review and score all complete application packages (including vulnerability assessments and mission statement) using the NSGP Scoring Worksheet provided by DHS/FEMA. - 4.
 A score will be calculated for each application. - 5.
 The Working Group may choose to ask for additional documentation for review, as they see appropriate, to assist in the review and award process. - 6.
 Applications will be scored, prioritized and recommendations for funding will be made to FEMA.
 The SAA will - a. submit the results of the state review along with complete applications from eligible applicants to DHS/FEMA using the SAA Prioritization Tracker. - b. submit nonprofit organization application details for all applications received but not recommended for funding (including incomplete applications and ineligible applicants) to DHS/FEMA using the SAA Prioritization Tracker. - 7.
 The SAA will base its recommendations on the SAA's subject-matter expertise and discretion with consideration to the following factors: - Need: The relative need for the nonprofit organization compared to the other applicants; and - Impact: The feasibility of the proposed project and how effectively the proposed project addresses the identified need.